scotws/TaliForth2/docs/MANUAL.md

 - Tabs are *eight characters long* and converted to spaces

 - Function-like routines are followed by a one-tab indented "function doc" based on the Python 3 model: Three quotation marks at the start, three at the end it its own line, unless it is a one-liner.
 This should make it easier to automatically extract the docs for them at some point.

 - The native words have a special commentary format that allows the automatic generation of word list by a tool in the tools folder, see there for details.

+- Assembler mnenomics are lower case.
+I get enough uppercase insanity writing German, thank you very much.

-- Hex numbers are lower case, such as `$fffe`
+- Hex numbers are also lower case, such as `$fffe`

-## Frequently Asked Questions
+## Frequently and Infrequently Asked Questions

 ### Why "Tali" Forth?